makersacademy/airport_challenge/README.md

 Commands
 ----
-All interaction is based around the airport
+*Airport*

 When initializing a new airport provide a capacity as an argument to set a custom capacity.
 Providing no Argument sets the capacity to 5.

-`takeoff(plane)` - If the plane is at the airport and the weather is suitable this method causes the provided plane to take off.
+`airport.takeoff(plane)` - If the plane is at the airport and the weather is suitable this method causes the provided plane to take off.

-`land(plane)` - If the plane is in the air and the weather is suitable this method causes the provided plane to land at the current airport as long as there is room.
+`airport.land(plane)` - If the plane is in the air and the weather is suitable this method causes the provided plane to land at the current airport as long as there is room.

+*Plane*

+`plane.ground` -  Returns true if the plane is currently on the ground or false if it is in the air.

 Task